tracetronic/ecu.test-diff/README.md

 This work is licensed under MIT license.
 This project is based on the boilerplate [Chrome Extension Webpack](https://github.com/sszczep/chrome-extension-webpack) from Sebastian Szczepański.
 You can find the original license text inside [LICENSE.original](./LICENSE.original).

+The logos and icons under `static/icons/tracetronic` are Copyright (c) [tracetronic GmbH](https://www.tracetronic.com/) and may be used within this project and may be published to firefox and chrome webstores as part of this project

 This project uses the [Red Hat Display Text Font](https://github.com/RedHatOfficial/RedHatFont) with is licensed under SIL OPEN FONT LICENSE Version 1.1 (see [OFL-1.1.txt](./LICENSES/OFL-1.1.txt))

 This project uses the [Material Symbols Outlined Font](https://fonts.google.com/icons) with is licensed under Apache License Version 2.0 (see [Apache-2.0.txt](./LICENSES/Apache-2.0.txt))